 Upton Sinclair in FDR's New Deal

 In 1934, Sinclair ran for governor of California on a utopian platform called End Poverty In California (EPIC), which called for unemployed citizens to work in state-sponsored collective factories and farms to produce goods for their own use.
-Surprisingly, Sinclair won the Democratic primary on this radical platform before losing the general election to Republican Frank Merriam.
+Sinclair won the Democratic primary on this radical platform before losing the general election to Republican Frank Merriam.